Home » How to Make TabBar in Flutter

 How to Make TabBar in Flutter2

-Example of how to create a custom TabBar with gradient Indicator:
+Example of how to create a custom TabBar in Flutter with gradient Indicator:

 import 'dart:async';